Wronskia/Sentiment-Analysis-on-Twitter-data/README.md

 - `requirements.txt`: Contains the required packages to run our model (pip install requirement)
 - `features.py`: Contains the details of the building of the feature matrix
 - `models.py`: Contains the details of the 10 models
-- `main.py`: Load the pickled neural network models + fits the obtained results with XGBOOST + Creates the kaggle csv submission
+- `main.py`: Load the pickled neural network models + fits the obtained results with XGBoost + Creates the Kaggle csv submission
 - `preprocess.py`: Preprocesses all the tweets (Cleaning part of the tweets)
 - `dico`: This folder contains the 3 normalizing dictionnaries
 - `features`: This folder contains the pickled files of the models for both the train and test set